thekodidala/thekodidala/README.md

 - 👋 Hi, I’m Vamshi
 - 👀 I’m interested to know about new things.
-- 🌱 I’m currently learning python.
+- 🌱 I’m currently learning python,html,css.
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me
+- 📫 How to reach me..

 <!---
 thekodidala/thekodidala is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.